daria-kafler/GA-SEI56-Project-03/README.md

 ![project 3 taskboard](https://raw.githubusercontent.com/daria-kafler/GA-SEI56-Project-03/main/client/src/styles/images/project3taskboard.png)

 My main responsibilities were the Navbar, Index page which shows and filters the different drinks, and copy for index and frontpage.
-This was the first time I used React Bootstrap, and I really enjoyed how simply structured it was, making code more readable
+This was the first time I used React Bootstrap, and I really enjoyed how simply structured it was, making code more readable.

 ```javascript
 <Container fluid sticky="top" className="nav-container-pages">